 Governance at Essity

 Shareholders appoint members of the Nomination Committee at the AGM, or stipulate how the members shall be appointed.
 The Nomination Committee represents the company’s shareholders.
-Most members shall be independent of the company and corporate management.
-The CEO and other member of corporate management may not be a member of the Nomination Committee.
+A majority of the members shall be independent of the company and corporate management.
+The President and other members of corporate management may not be a member of the Nomination Committee.
 The main duty of the Nomination Committee is to prepare and present proposals for the AGM’s resolutions with respect to election and remuneration matters.

 The Board of Directors has overall responsibility for the Company’s organization and administration.
-This responsibility is fulfilled, inter alia, through regular monitoring of the business and by ensuring the appropriateness of the organization, management team, guidelines and internal control.
+This responsibility is fulfilled, inter alia, through regular monitoring of the business and by ensuring the appropriateness of the organization, including the management team, and by issuing guidelines and reporting from internal control.
 The Board approves strategies and targets, and decides on major investments, acquisitions and divestments of operations, among other matters.

-The Board of Directors comprises ten members elected by the shareholders at the 2017 AGM.
+The Board of Directors comprises nine members elected by the shareholders at the 2018 AGM.
 According to the Articles of Association, the Board of Directors is to consist of not less than three and not more than twelve members elected by the AGM.
 The Board of Directors also includes three employee representatives with deputies, who are appointed by the respective employee organizations under Swedish law.

 Essity’s Articles of Association contain no provisions regarding appointment or dismissal of Board members or amendments to the Articles.
-The general shareholder meeting has not delegated to the board to resolve to issue new share or to repurchase new shares.
+The general shareholder meeting has not delegated to the Board to resolve to issue new shares or to repurchase own shares.

 Chairman of the Board

 The Chairman of the Board leads the work of the Board and is responsible for ensuring that it is effectively organized and that work is efficiently conducted.
-This includes continuously monitoring the company’s operations in close dialog with the President and CEO and ensuring that other Board members receive information and decision data that will enable high-quality discussion and decisions by the Board.
+This includes continuous monitoring by the Chairman of the company’s operations in close dialogue with the President and ensuring that other Board members receive information and decision data that will enable high-quality discussion and decisions by the Board.
 The Chairman leads the assessment of the Board’s and the President’s work.
 The Chairman also represents the company in ownership matters.

-Members of the Audit Committee may not be employed by the company and at least one member must have accounting or auditing expertise.
+Members of the Audit Committee are not employed by the company and at least one member has accounting or auditing expertise.

-The internal audit assess and improves the effectiveness of Essity’s internal governance and control as well as risk management.
-This function reports to the Audit Committee and the Board in relation to internal audit issues.
+The internal audit assesses and improves the effectiveness of Essity’s internal governance and control as well as risk management.
+The internal audit reports to the Audit Committee and the Board in relation to internal audit issues.
 The internal auditors are geographically located throughout the world where Essity conducts operations.
-The function examines, among other aspects, Essity’s internal processes for sales, financial reporting, IT systems, HR issues, various types of projects and compliance with Essity’s policies, including the company’s Code of Conduct.
-The function also offers internal consultancy services in connection with internal control matters and risk management.
+The internal audit examines, among other aspects, Essity’s internal processes for sales, sourcing, financial reporting, IT systems, HR issues, various types of projects and compliance with Essity’s internal rules, including the company’s Code of Conduct.
+The internal audit also offers internal consultancy services in connection with internal control matters and risk management.

 Essity’s President and CEO is responsible for and manages the day-to-day administration of the Group and follows the Board’s guidelines and instructions.
-The President and CEO is supported by the Executive Management Team, the work of which is led by the CEO.
-The Executive Management Team comprises the CEO, CFO, four Business Unit Presidents, the Presidents of three global units, and Senior Vice Presidents of five Group functions.
+The President and CEO is supported by the Executive Management Team, the work of which is led by the President.
+The Executive Management Team comprises the President, four Group Function Senior Vice Presidents, four Business Unit Presidents and the Presidents of the three global units.
 The working procedures for the Board of Directors and terms of reference issued by the Board of Directors to the President detail, for example, the division of work between the Board and President.
 In consultation with the Chairman and Secretary of the Board, the President prepares documentation and decision data for the Board’s work.

-- Professional Hygiene, offers professional hygiene in Europe and North America.
+- Professional Hygiene, which offers professional hygiene in Europe, North America, the Middle East and Africa.

-- Global Hygiene Category (GHC), with global responsibility for customer and consumer brands and innovation.
+- Global Brand, Innovation and Sustainability has global responsibility for customer and consumer brands, innovation and sustainability and public affairs.

 Essity’s business units adhere to the principle of distinct decentralization of responsibility and authority.
 The business units are fully responsible for managing and developing their respective operations through established objectives and strategies, a process that is also centrally coordinated.
 The business units are responsible for their operating results, capital and cash flow.
 The business and earnings position is followed up by the entire Executive Management Team on a monthly basis.
-Each quarter, business review meetings are conducted during which the management of each business unit personally meets with the President, the CFO and others.
+Each quarter, business review meetings are conducted during which the management of each business unit personally meets with the President and the CFO.
 These meetings function as a complement to the daily monitoring of operations.
-Through working procedures and terms of reference, a number of issues of material significance are placed under the control of the CEO and the Parent Company’s Board of Directors.
-Essity divides and reports its operations according to three business areas – Personal Care, Consumer Tissue and Professional Hygiene.
+Through working procedures and terms of reference, a number of issues of material significance are placed under the control of the CEO and the company’s Board of Directors.
+Essity reports its operations according to three business areas: Personal Care, Consumer Tissue and Professional Hygiene.